AndysRobotics/microFramework/README.md

 All html binding and rendering is based on a `data` object within `mfw`.
 Any custom javascript code can access this using `mfw.data` and manipulate this data in any way.
 Any external changes to the data object requires a render to be triggered by calling `mfw.render()`.

 The `mfw.data` object can contain any structure, including nested branches, arrays of objects.
-If a mapping does not exist in the structure the system wont error.
+If a mapping does not exist in the structure the system will not error.
 Any components of the `mfw.data` that are bound to input or text areas will create all branches when data is added to the input.
 All mapping/binding is done by using string representations of the path.

 ## Files
 * server.js - Not required for live system, this is a simple node web server to serve files located in www
 * www/index.html - Simple example of features
-* www/css/style.css - Style sheet for example - not required for framework to opperate
+* www/css/style.css - Style sheet for example - not required for framework to operate
 * www/js/microFramework.js - The full micro framework engine
 * www/js/mfw1.0.000 - Minified version of the engine

 ## Including the library and initialising

-Include the following in the `<head></head>`. **Do not put these in a style sheet** or the app will render the objects incorectly whilst loading the stylesheet.
+Include the following in the `<head></head>`. **Do not put these in a style sheet** or the app will render the objects incorrectly whilst loading the stylesheet.
 Having these in the `<head></head>` will ensure correct operation.
 ```html
 <style>
     [data-if], [data-for], [data-each], [data-none], [data-src],